 The servlet container provides an HTTP upgrade mechanism.
 However the servlet container itself does not have knowledge about the upgraded protocol.
-The protocol processing is encapsulated in the protocol handler.
-Data reading or writing between the servlet container and the protocol handler is in byte streams.
+The protocol processing is encapsulated in the HttpUpgradeHandler.
+Data reading or writing between the servlet container and the HttpUpgradeHandler is in byte streams.

-When an upgrade request is received, the servlet can invoke the HttpServletRequest.upgrade method to start the upgrade process.
+When an upgrade request is received, the servlet can invoke the HttpServletRequest.upgrade method, which starts the upgrade process.
+This method instantiates the given HttpUpgradeHandler class.
+The returned HttpUpgradeHandler instance may be further customized.
 The application prepares and sends an appropriate response to the client.
-After exiting the service method of the servlet, the servlet container completes the processing of all filters and marks the connection to be handled by the protocol handler.
-It then calls the protocol handler's init method, passing a WebConnection to allow the protocol handler access to the data streams.
+After exiting the service method of the servlet, the servlet container completes the processing of all filters and marks the connection to be handled by the HttpUpgradeHandler.
+It then calls the HttpUpgradeHandler's init method, passing a WebConnection to allow the protocol handler access to the data streams.